awsdocs/aws-codestar-user-guide/doc_source/how-to-customize.md

 ## Add, Remove, or Move Tiles on Your Dashboard<a name="how-to-customize-order"></a>

-You can change the appearance of your project dashboard by adding tiles, removing tiles, or changing the order and position of tiles on your dashboard\.
+You can change the appearance of your project dashboard by adding, removing, or changing the order and position of tiles on your dashboard\.

-To change the appearance of your project dashboard, do one or more of the following:
+To change the appearance of your project dashboard:
 + To add a tile, on the project dashboard, choose **Add tile** and choose the tile from the list\.
-You can only add one of each type of tile\.
+You can add only one of each type of tile\.
-+ To remove a tile, on the project dashboard, choose the ellipsis menu on the tile, and then choose **Remove from dashboard**\.
++ To remove a tile, on the project dashboard, choose the ellipsis \(**…**\) on the tile, and then choose **Remove from dashboard**\.
 + To change the position of a tile on the dashboard, drag it to the position where you want it to appear\.

 ## Add a Project Extension to Your Dashboard<a name="how-to-customize-extensions"></a>

 AWS CodeStar includes extensions that add tiles and functionality to your dashboard\.
 For example, you can configure the JIRA extension to add and configure a JIRA tile for your project dashboard\.

 To add a project extension to your dashboard, on the navigation bar for your project, choose **Extensions**\.
-Then choose **Show on dashboard** next to the extension you want to add\.
+Next to the extension you want to add, choose **Show on dashboard**\.

-To set up an extension that is displayed on your dashboard, choose the connect button or command on the extension\.
-Then follow the on\-screen instructions to complete setup\.
+To set up an extension that is displayed on your dashboard, choose the connect button or command on the extension, and then follow instructions to complete setup\.

-To remove an extension that is displayed on your dashboard, do one of the following:
+To remove an extension that is displayed on your dashboard:
-+ Choose the ellipsis menu on the extension you want to remove, and then choose **Remove from Dashboard**\.
++ Choose the ellipsis \(**…**\) on the extension you want to remove, and then choose **Remove from Dashboard**\.
 + On the navigation bar for your project, choose **Extensions**\.
-Then choose **Hide from dashboard** next to the extension you want to remove\.
+Next to the extension you want to remove, choose **Hide from dashboard**\.

 ## Customize the Team Wiki Tile<a name="how-to-customize-tile"></a>

 Each AWS CodeStar project includes a customizable team wiki tile\.
-You can change the name of this tile as well as its contents\.
+You can change the name and contents of this tile\.
 You can use this customizable tile to share links to team resources or highlight code samples\.
-Every project team member can view this tile, but only team members who are assigned a Contributor or Owner role can modify its contents\.
+Every project team member can view this tile, but only team members who are assigned a contributor or owner role can modify its contents\.
 This tile supports both plain text and [CommonMark](http://commonmark.org/help/) content, with the following differences:
 + You can highlight programming language syntax in code blocks\.
 To do this, specify the language, followed by the code\.
 For example, for JavaScript:

   ```